 - Increases The Risk Of Ligament Injury: During the delicate phase of pregnancy, a woman’s body produces and releases the Relaxin hormone.
 The hormone loosens the ligaments in the pelvic region.
 As the ligaments soften, they become more prone to injuries.
 If a pregnant woman takes up a strenuous workout like jumping exercises, she is likely to injure or even fracture her ligaments and joints.

 - Causes Preterm Labor: The uterus of a pregnant woman grows large during pregnancy and exerts enormous pressure on the cervix.
-Jumping can cause frictional impact between the uterus and cervix and lead to preterm labor.
+Jumping can cause frictional impact between the uterus and cervix and may lead to preterm labor and delivery.

 - Increases The Risk of Miscarriage: During pregnancy, the center of gravity shifts due to the growing baby bump and you are at a greater risk of losing your balance and falling or even suffering a miscarriage.

-- Causes Vaginal Bleeding: Jumping ropes involves a jarring movement.
+- Causes Vaginal Bleeding: Jumping ropes involves a jarring movement and requires pelvic pressure.
 It could sometimes cause vaginal bleeding and premature contractions in pregnant women.

 Tips For Exercising Safely During Pregnancy